 - Online businesses with significant credit card charge-backs

 5. Insufficient Operating History

-It is best to check loan eligibility before applying to see if the lending criteria include a minimum time for the business to be operating.
+A lack of sufficient operating history could also cause a business loan to be denied.
+As a result, it’s best to check loan eligibility before applying to see if the lending requirements include a minimum time in business.
 If this is the case, all you have to do is wait for that amount of time to pass, and then you can re-apply.

 6. Cash Flow

-Most lenders have a minimum monthly or annual cash flow that they like to see before agreeing to give a business loan.
-If you check loan eligibility before applying, you will find that the lenders are usually quite explicit about these requirements.
+In a similar vein, most lenders have a minimum monthly or annual cash flow requirement that interested borrowers must meet in order to be considered for a business loan.
+If you check loan eligibility before applying, you’ll find that the lenders are usually quite explicit about these requirements.

 Businesses that are startups, and others that are seasonal, have more challenges getting a business loan because of the cash flow requirements.

 7. Missing or Incomplete Information